ddemingo/webapp-python/README.md

 ## Getting started

-Create a Github account, connect with ssh, and fork this project.
-To know how to it go to: [Tools/Github](https://github.com/ddemingo/tools/blob/main/github.md)

-To know more about pyhton go to: [https://github.com/ddemingo/python/](https://github.com/ddemingo/pyhton/)

 If you don't have sudo rights, then add `~/.local/bin` to your `$PATH` (if needed) and install

 ```sh